 Picture yourself in a career you love

 Managing brokers work alone without supervision and may supervise other agents.
 Some managing brokers own or manage their own brokerage.
 To become a managing broker, you must first have held an active broker license for two of the previous three years and successfully complete the required coursework and pass the state licensing exam.
-If you meet these requirements, you may enroll in the 30-hour Managing Broker Pre-License Home Study course.
+If you meet these requirements, you may enroll in Managing Broker Pre-License courses.

 When working with sellers, residential brokers help them get the best possible price for their home.
 When working with buyers, they help identify properties that appeal to the buyer and negotiate the best price.